 Taking your pension

-Once you reach 55 you can access your pension pot.
-You can then leave it so it has the potential to continue to grow, or take some or all of it to use as you need.
+Once you reach age 55 you can access your pension pot.
+You can take some or all of it, to use as you need, or leave it so that it has the potential to continue to grow.
+From 6th April 2028, you will need to be 57 to access your benefits.

 When you take your pension, some will be tax-free but the rest will be taxed.

-Please be aware that tax depends on your circumstances, which can change.
-Tax rules can also change in the future.
+Please be aware that tax treatment depends on your individual circumstances which can change.
+Tax rules may also change in the future.

 What are my options when I take my benefits?

 It’s up to you how you take benefits from your pension pot.

 You can take your benefits in a number of different ways.

 You can choose to buy a guaranteed income for life (an annuity).
 You can take some, or all, of your pension pot as a cash lump sum, or you can leave it invested.